tshashank24/test/README.md

 # test
-test repository to try all github features
+test repository to try all github features for learning